The Untold Story of the Witches of Oz. |

 Names📖

-Elphaba, on the other hand, has been given two names by other people: Glinda calls her Elphie; the public at large grant her the moniker Wicked Witch of the West.
-Elphaba is thus defined and determined by the people around her, and she often accepts these names.
-Names and naming help demonstrate how Elphaba is not always wholly in control of her own identity, which is rather fitting.
-After all, as the Wicked Witch of the West, she is almost more myth than reality (Shmoop Editorial Team, 2008).
+Elphaba, on the other hand, has been given two names by other people: Glinda calls her Elphie; the public at large grant her the moniker of Wicked Witch of the West.
+Elphaba's thus defined and determined by the people around her, and she often accepts these names.
+Names and naming help demonstrate how Elphaba's not always wholly in control of her own identity, which is rather fitting.
+After all, as the Wicked Witch of the West, she's almost more myth than reality (Shmoop Editorial Team, 2008).
+When writing Wicked, Maguire named Elphaba after L. Frank Baum's initials (L.F.B.).

 In an interview, Maguire offered up an interesting thought on this motif and on the theme of evil in Wicked.
 He asks: